 Leveraged ETF Problems & Leveraged ETF Decay

-So, in theory, these funds are supposed to deliver 2x the return, in either a bullish or a bearish direction, of the S&P 500.
+These funds are supposed to deliver 2x return – in a bullish or bearish direction – of the S&P 500.
 In practice, look at this chart of SSO (blue), the S&P 500 (green) and SDS (red):

 Even though the S&P 500 is up slightly, SSO did not match the returns of the two times the index.
 SDS fared even worse - losing more than 20% when the S&P 500 wasn't up anywhere close to 10%.
 Whoops!